 - International Accounting and Finance BIP1022 (Syllabus)

 The program includes courses in business, economics, marketing, law, tourism, culture and languages.
-Courses include workshops and excursions.
-Credits are granted in ECTS points and they are easy to be transferred to your degree.
+The courses include workshops and excursions.
+Credits are granted in ECTS points and they can be easily transferred to your degree.
+You can choose between 5–7 courses.

 The goal of the program is to increase the students’ knowledge of Indonesia and Asia in an international and stimulating environment.
-In accordance with the lecturers’ international and varied backgrounds, the program and its courses challenge students to a more universal, analytic and interdisciplinary way of thinking and learning.
+In accordance with the lecturers’ diverse international backgrounds, the program challenges students to a more universal, analytic and interdisciplinary way of thinking and learning.

 Udayana University, or Unud, is among Indonesia’s leading universities.
 It is the largest and most renowned university in Bali.
 It was founded in 1962 by the Ministry of Education and has a total of 11 faculties.
 The university has approximately 22,000 students.
 The campuses are located in Jimbaran and the capital city Denpasar.
 Most of the international students come to study in Bali from China, Japan, German-speaking countries, Nordic countries, the Netherlands and the United States.